 Wearing a hat has always been one of my favorite styling tricks.
 They keep you warmer in the winter, they provide some shade in the summer, and they cover troublesome hair.
-I own fedoras, Panamas, roll brim, straw and felt ones but no ball caps, cloches, boaters, buckets, beanies or Newsboy caps.
+I own fedoras, Panamas, roll brim, straw, and felt ones but no ball caps, cloches, boaters, buckets, or beanies.
 Keep reading to learn why.

 A hat makes a bold statement, so I keep the neckline open and never wear a necklace with a hat.
 I wear earrings mostly to cover the hole in my ears, never large eye-catching ones with a hat.
 Too many accessories always take a look in the wrong direction.

-I had the Frittata Rustica which is a classic Italian-style omelet with kale, house-roasted Crimini mushrooms, onions and tomatoes topped with Mozzarella and Parmesan cheese.
-Served with ciabatta toast and a salad.
+I had the Frittata Rustica, a classic Italian-style omelet with kale, house-roasted Crimini mushrooms, onions, and tomatoes topped with Mozzarella Parmesan cheese—served with ciabatta toast and a salad.
 It was excellent!

 My super casual and comfortable look included a fedora style hat from J.Jill.
-A relaxed cotton shirt from Everlane here.
-I did not tuck in any part of the shirt since I am wearing pull-on style ankle jeans from Liverpool Jeans Co. here.
-The tote bag was on my shopping site last year, similar here.
-The Born sandals are from last year, similar here.
-Similar sunglasses here.
+The relaxed cotton shirt is from Everlane.
+I did not tuck in any part of the shirt since I am wearing pull-on style ankle jeans from Liverpool Jeans Co.
+The tote bag is old.
+The Born sandals are from last year.

-The hats shown below are better choices for me because they have a brim that is not too wide and a crown that does not rest on the top of my head to flatten my hair.
+Hats with a brim that is not too wide and a crown that does not rest on the top of my head to flatten my hair are my best choice.
 I need some height at the crown, be it a hat or a hairstyle.
 I never repeat the roundish shape of my face in accessories, collars, or hairstyles.

 If you have followed my journey for a while, you know that I am not an expert on anything.
 I do read a lot and enjoy doing research more than most people.
-I share what I learn in the hopes that it helps you to use my examples to figure out what works best for you.
+I share what I learn to help you use my examples to figure out what works best for you.
 Looking and feeling your best is the first step to enjoying a full and healthy second fifty years with confidence.
 I hope you have a delightful weekend!